 The Sheriff’s OES will notify you when to prepare for and when to evacuate.
 However, if you are concerned or have special needs, you can always pre-evacuate.

 How do I know how or where to evacuate?

 In a dangerous situation the sheriff and local fire departments are responsible for evacuation timing and routes.
 However, if you feel you should leave, do so.
 You don’t wait for an evacuation notice.

 What do I do if the power, cell towers and phones go out?

 SFC recommends that you always have a battery powered radio, supplies, and emergency plans made ahead of time with your family and neighbors.
-Sherwood Firewise Communities has monthly meetings the 2nd Thursday of each month from 6-8 at the Brooktrails Community Center.
+To learn more, SFC has quarterly meetings the 2nd Thursday of January, April, July and October from 6-8 pm currently via ZOOM due to Covid19.
 Learn about resources, communication and the most up to date information on emergency planning and home preparation.
-Become a SFC Neighborhood Coordinator if your street does not already have one.
+Consider becoming a SFC Neighborhood Coordinator if your street does not already have one.